 About the Author

-Rebecca “Firehorse” Snyder is an acupuncturist and healing artist with over 20 years experience, skilled in bodywork, mindfulness practice, and movement.
-Holding numerous certifications, she is most grateful for her five year apprenticeship in Tai Chi Chuan/ Qi Gong with Master Tai Peter Hom of New Orleans.
-Rebecca holds a BA in Asian Religions and Art History from New York University.
+Rebecca “Firehorse” Snyder was an acupuncturist and healing artist with over 20 years experience, skilled in bodywork, mindfulness practice, and movement.
+Holding numerous certifications, she was most grateful for her five year apprenticeship in Tai Chi Chuan/ Qi Gong with Master Tai Peter Hom of New Orleans.
+Rebecca held a BA in Asian Religions and Art History from New York University.

-A long time spiritual seeker, Rebecca has studied and grown her spiritual path through the guiding light of many wonderful teachers and the study of numerous spiritual traditions, including study abroad in Nepal of Tibetan Buddhism at age 20.
-Dance, music and ceremony hold important places in her personal healing journey and continue to be treasured vehicles to express a passionate reverence for life.
-Rebecca has finally found her spiritual home in the Pachakuti Mesa Tradition of Cross-Cultural Shamanism, under the tutelage of don Oscar Miro-Quesada.
+A long time spiritual seeker, Rebecca studied and grew her spiritual path through the guiding light of many wonderful teachers and the study of numerous spiritual traditions, including a study abroad in Nepal with Tibetan Buddhism at age 20.
+Dance, music and ceremony held important places in her personal healing journey and continue to be treasured vehicles to express a passionate reverence for life by all those who were touched by the incredible fire that she was.
+Rebecca finally found her spiritual home in the Pachakuti Mesa Tradition of Cross-Cultural Shamanism, under the tutelage of don Oscar Miro-Quesada.
+She passed away peacefully in her home on May 4th, 2018, surrounded by family and friends.